FIWARE/tutorials.NGSI-v2/docs/iot-sensors.md

 <h4>Device Monitor</h4>

-The device monitor can be found at: `http://localhost:3000/device/monitor`
+The device monitor can be found at [`http://localhost:3000/device/monitor`](http://localhost:3000/device/monitor).

 Within this tutorial you will be playing the role of the missing IoT Agent component, making Southbound commands to the attached IoT devices and receiving Northbound measurements as the environment changes within the store.
 All the commands